 Zach says this is such an important question that educators need to ask themselves.
 Our work is to “prepare students to be successful, long after they leave our classroom.
 It goes beyond what they're doing with us during each school year.”
-We need to prepare students to find answers on their own, to come up with problems to solve, to move beyond what used to be the “traditional, factory model style of school, where there were rote tasks and memorization.”
+We need to prepare students to find answers on their own, to come up with problems to solve, and to move beyond what used to be the “traditional, factory model style of school, where there were rote tasks and memorization.”
 This is not the future that students face anymore.
-Students have to be problem creators, finders and solvers.
+Students have to be problem creators, finders, and solvers.
 It is important that we provide opportunities for students to use critical thinking skills to figure out how to solve the problems that exist in the world.
 In the workforce, projects are not typically a one-person project, they are collaborative.
-Collaboration is a huge skill in the workplace, working together, building relationships and working together toward a common goal.
-PBL does a great job at helping students to prepare for this essential skill for the future and also the benefits from now.
+Collaboration is a huge skill in the workplace, working together, building relationships, and working together toward a common goal.
+PBL does a great job at helping students prepare for this essential skill for the future and also the benefits from now.

 Over the years, Grayson and Zach have developed a system called the “Expert Effect” which is also the name of their book.
 There are three parts to the expert effect.
 First, educators are not experts in every single subject, so they need to reach out to the community and find experts who are doing the work that students are learning about.
 With this partnership, there is a shared ownership of teaching our students about what it means to be involved in different types of work.
-An experience like this sparks curiosity, for learning, students can ask questions, connect and learn directly from the source which is a powerful tool.
+An experience like this sparks curiosity, for learning, students can ask questions, connect, and learn directly from the source which is a powerful tool.
 Second, once they learn with the experts, they engage in PBL, and students become the experts in their own right.
-And the third part of this system is finding an authentic audience, which is important for students to share what they have created and build additional skills that will benefit them now and in the future.
+The third part of this system is finding an authentic audience, which is important for students to share what they have created and build additional skills that will benefit them now and in the future.

 Because we are in the lead in the classroom, we feel like we have to have all the answers, but we don't have to.
-We just need enough to get students started and give them the chance to take it in their own direction, and be there to support them along the way.
+We just need enough to get students started and give them the chance to take it in their own direction and be there to support them along the way.
 Co-learning with students is essential.

 For educators looking to get started, PBL can seem overwhelming.
 What advice can you offer educators to check that what they are doing is PBL and not simply projects?

 Grayson recommends asking ourselves “Will all projects look the same?”
 If they all look the same, it's probably a project.
 But in the end, PBL will look very different for each student because they're bringing their individual expertise, their own interests, and skill set.
 Zach says “Dream big but start small.”
-It's not about taking and turning everything into PBL, just choose one thing, when you feel comfortable with it move on to another one.
+It's not about taking and turning everything into PBL, just choose one thing, and when you feel comfortable with it move on to another one.

 How do we make opportunities like this happen?

 Grayson and Zach recommend reaching out to the school community and finding out what the parents’ careers are.
-Make connections and help students to see the relevance of what they are learning and its application in the world.
-Involve students in the conversation, which shows we are willing to take risks, that learning is a process and that we're all in this together.
+Make connections and help students see the relevance of what they are learning and its application in the world.
+Involve students in the conversation, which shows we are willing to take risks, that learning is a process, and that we're all in this together.

 STEM and PBL need to be brought into all classrooms, regardless of grade level or content area.
 Our common goal is to prepare students for the future with the skills that they need to be successful.
-Authentic and real world learning will best prepare them for whatever it is they do when they leave our schools and our classrooms and head to the future.
+Authentic and real-world learning will best prepare them for whatever it is they do when they leave our schools and our classrooms and head to the future.